nasa/fprime/docs/UsersGuide/api/cmake/target/coverage.md

 ## Dict function `add_module_target`:

-Creats each module's coverage targets.
+Creates each module's coverage targets.

 - **MODULE_NAME:** name of the module
 - **TARGET_NAME:** name of target to produce